 Brands with pills for every day

-These contain 21 active and seven dummy pills.
+Most of these contain 21 active and seven dummy pills.
+There are 28 pills in a packet.
 Instead of a seven-day break, you carry on taking the dummy pills.
-The idea is that you don't have to remember to restart the pill after a seven-day break and you get into a routine of taking a pill every day.
+As soon as you finish one packet, you go on to the next.
+The idea is that you don't have to remember to restart the pill after a seven-day break and you develop a routine of taking a pill every day.
 The pills have to be taken in the correct order.
 Read the instructions carefully, particularly on when to start, which pill to start with, and how long it takes for the contraceptive effect to begin.
+The newer pills Qlaira® and Zoely® are slightly different.
+In these pills there are 28 pills in the packet.
+Qlaira® has two dummy pills, as well as changing doses throughout the cycle.
+Zoely® has four dummy pills, and all the other pills in the packet are the same dose.
+These pills are also taken without a seven-day break.

 What if I miss or forget to take one or more pills?

 Read the leaflet that comes with your brand of pill for advice on what to do.
-Ovulation (and therefore pregnancy) may occur if you miss pills, particularly if the missed pills are at the end or beginning of the packet.
+Your ovaries could produce an egg (ovulate), and therefore you could become pregnant, if you miss pills.
+This is particularly a risk if the missed pills are at the end or beginning of the packet.
 The advice depends on how many pills you have missed, and when they were missed in the cycle.
+If you are 24 hours late, or more, taking your pill, it counts as a missed pill.

-If one pill is missed, anywhere in the pack take the missed pill now.
+If one pill is missed, anywhere in the pack, take the missed pill now.
 This may mean taking two pills in one day.
 You should take the rest of the pack as usual.
 No extra contraception is needed.
-You should have the 7-day break as normal.
+You should have the seven-day break as normal.

 If two or more pills are missed anywhere in the pack, take the last missed pill now.
 This may mean taking two pills in one day.
 Any earlier missed pills should not be taken.
 You should take the rest of the pack as usual.
-You should also use extra precautions (eg condom or abstinence) for the next 7 days.
+You should also use extra precautions (ie use a condom or don't have sex) for the next seven days.

 Do other medicines interfere with the pill?